dibyendumajumdar/simpledbm/docs/btree-space-management.rst

 The paper [IBRA-06] presents the algorithms described in this document in more detail.

 ..
-[IBRA-06] I Jaluta, D Majumdar
+[IBRA-06] I Jaluta, D Majumda
-   Efficient space management for B-tree structure-modification operations IEEE International conference on Information & Communication Technologies: from Theory to Application (ICTTA’06), Volume 2
+   Efficient space management for B-tree structure-modification operations.
+   IEEE International conference on Information & Communication Technologies: from Theory to Application (ICTTA’06), Volume 2